Merkoba/Hue/README.md

 "encryption_cost": 12
 >This is used for the password hashing.
 A cost of 12 are 4096 salt rounds.
 The more rounds, the more secure the hash is, but it takes longer to process.

+The following reside in config.secret.json:

+"secretpass": "whatever"
+>Password used for claiming the main room, and force claim any room.

+"youtube_api_key": "SomeYouTubeV3ApiKey"
+>The Youtube v3 Api used to fetch video information from urls or to search for videos by search terms using /radio.

+"session_secret": "secret string for express-session constructor"
+>Used for express-session security.